moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 To get started with setting an identity using the Accounts UI, head to the [Accounts tab](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank} on the Polkadot.js Apps explorer.

-You should already have an account connected, so you can go ahead and click on your account name to verify and take note of your balances.
+You should already have an account connected, so you can click on your account name to verify and note your balances.
 After you send the transaction to set an identity, the deposit(s) you submitted will be moved from your transferable balance to your reserved balance.

 ![Starting account balances](/images/node-operators/block-producers/onboarding/identity/identity-1.webp)

 To set your identity, you'll need to:

-1. Click on the 3 vertical dots next to the account you would like to set an identity for
+1. Click on the three vertical dots next to the account you would like to set an identity for
 2. A menu will pop up.
 Click **Set on-chain identity**

 ![Set on-chain identity](/images/node-operators/block-producers/onboarding/identity/identity-2.webp)

-Next, the menu to register and set your identity will pop-up and you can start filling in your information.
-You are not required to enter information for every single field, you can choose to fill in just one field or all of them, it's up to you.
+Next, the menu to register and set your identity will pop up, and you can start filling in your information.
+You are not required to enter information for every single field; you can choose to fill in just one field or all of them; it's up to you.
 For this example:

 1. Set your display name
 2. Click on the **include field** toggle for email and then enter in your email
 3. Click on the **include field** toggle for web and then enter in your website URL
 4. Click on the **include field** toggle for Twitter and then enter in your Twitter handle
-5. After you're done filling in your information and the deposit amount looks alright to you, click **Set Identity**
+5. Review the prior data fields and click **Set Identity**

 ![Set your identity](/images/node-operators/block-producers/onboarding/identity/identity-3.webp)

 You will then be prompted to sign the transaction.
-If everything looks good, you can enter your password and click **Sign and Submit** to sign and send the transaction.
+If everything looks good, enter your password and click **Sign and Submit** to sign and send the transaction.

-You should see status notifications pop-up in the top right hand corner.
-Once the transaction has been confirmed, you can click on your account name again and the panel will slide out on the right side of the page.
+You should see status notifications pop up in the top right-hand corner.
+Once the transaction has been confirmed, you can click on your account name again, and the panel will slide out on the right side of the page.
 Your balances will have changed, and you’ll also see your new identity information.

 ![Updated account balances](/images/node-operators/block-producers/onboarding/identity/identity-4.webp)

 If the identity information matches what you entered, you’ve successfully set an identity!

 Once you clear your identity, the deposit in your reserved balance will get transferred back to your transferable balance.
-If you need to make changes to your identity, you can go through the process of setting your identity again.
-Please note that you will need to ensure all fields are re-entered, even if only one field needs to be changed, or they will be overwritten.
-You will not need to pay another deposit, unless custom fields are used, but you will need to pay gas fees.
+If you need to change your identity, you can go through the process of setting your identity again.
+Please note that you must ensure all fields are re-entered, even if only one field needs to be changed, or they will be overwritten.
+You will not need to pay another deposit unless custom fields are used, but you will need to pay gas fees.

 ## Manage an Identity via Extrinsics {: #manage-via-extrinsics }

 ### Set an Identity {: #set-identity-extrinsics }

 To register an identity using the extrinsics UI, navigate to the [Extrinsics page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank} on Polkadot.js Apps.
-Please ensure that for each identity field, your input does not exceed 32 characters.
+Please ensure your input does not exceed 32 characters for each identity field.
 To complete your identity, take the following steps:

 1. Select your account
 2. Select identity from the **submit the following extrinsic** dropdown